 Why you might need access: To resolve a dispute or inquiry related to a customer payment, a vendor charge, or an employee’s earnings or benefits.

 When others might need access: Source transactions provide proof of the totals reflected on your financial statements.
 State or federal tax authorities may request access to customer invoices if they are validating your revenue figures or verifying sales taxes paid.
 A sales tax auditor might review your vendor invoices to determine if you have underreported your tax liability.
-Officials enforcing U.S. standards of labor and employment may review your timecards or timesheets to investigate your handling of overtime pay and mandated breaks for hourly employees.

 2. Month-end business transactions